 The Royal Irish Academy established a Research Infrastructures Steering Group in April 2018 to examine the adequacy of Research Infrastructures in Ireland.
-The group will discern key areas of need in the research sector and identify priority areas of investment for future funding.
+The group assessed key areas of need in the research sector and identified priority areas of investment for future funding.

 What do we mean by ‘research infrastructures?

 There are many varying definitions of research infrastructures in existence.
 This project will take a broad view of what a ‘research infrastructure’ is and will include equipment, facilities, buildings, virtual infrastructure and personnel.
 It will examine research infrastructures related to AHSS disciplines as well as STEM related infrastructures.